trevorsaudi/trevorsaudi.github.io/content/about/index.md

 - Took 3rd place in the AfricaHackon 2021 CTF competition

 6. ### Cybertalents Cybersecurity CTF 2021 regionals
-- Took 4th out of 110 teams in AfricaTook 4th out of 110 teams in Africa
+- Took 4th out of 110 teams in Africa

 7. ### DEFCON 28 redteam CTF 2020
 - Emerged 16th in the qualification round out of thousands of teams competing.
 Proceeded to the finals where we took 16th out of 20 teams